 A two-step test is used to assess whether there is abuse of dominance:

-Test 1: Whether the undertaking is dominant.
+Test 1: Whether the business is dominant.
 A market leader is likely to be dominant when one or more of these factors are satisfied:

 - It has a market share of 60% and above